tidyverse/tidyverse.org/content/blog/tune-parallel/index.md

 }
 ```

 With seven models and five resamples there are a total of 35 separate tasks that can be given to the worker processes.
-Foe this example, that would allow up to 35 cores/machines to run simultaneously.
-If we had a validation step, this would also enable the model loop to run in parallel.
+For this example, that would allow up to 35 cores/machines to run simultaneously.
+If we use a validation set, this would also enable the model loop to run in parallel.

 The downside to this approach is that the preprocessing is unnecessarily repeated multiple times (depending on how tasks are allocated to the worker processes).